+GRAPES

-3. If WA harvests 9,800 acres of red raspberries and the yield is 7,400 pounds per acre, the total harvest will be pounds.
-How many tons?
-GRAPES The grape industry has grown to become Washington's 9th most valuable crop.
-We lead the nation in production of Concord grapes (used for juice and jams) at 55%.
+The grape industry has grown to become Washington's 9th most valuable crop.
+We lead the nation in production of Concord grapes (used for juices and jams) at 55%.
 We also produce 36% of the nation's Niagra grapes and are second nationally in the production of wine grapes.

-Washington's wine industry generates more than \$3 billion to the state's economy and wine tourism attracts nearly two million visitors annually.
+Washington's wine industry contributes more than \$3 billion to the state's economy.
+Wine tourism attracts nearly two million visitors annually.
 Nearly all our grapes are raised east of the Cascades.

-4. Which is your favorite - grape juice, grape jelly, or table grapes?
+4. Which is your favorite - grape juice, grape jelly, or table grapes?\

 Which one is better nutritionally?